 Kate Kizer is a senior non-resident fellow at the Center for International Policy, and a leading progressive foreign policy strategist and writer.
 Kate has spent nearly a decade in Washington advancing prevention and peacebuilding alternatives to US security policies, with a particular focus on the confluence of human rights, corruption, conflict, and democratic change.
 Her expertise centers on U.S. grand strategy; the United States post-9/11 military strategy; US foreign policy in the Middle East, with a particular specialization in Yemen and the Arab Gulf States; national security politics and legislation; US arms export, security assistance, and nonproliferation policy; and democracy promotion in the post-Cold War period.
-Kate is also a skilled organizational manager — she has built multiple, successful NGO policy-advocacy programs in Washington rooted in diversity, equity, and inclusion both in internal practices and the orientation of the work itself.
-She also has led game-changing digital growth and legislative campaigns that have freed people from inhumane detention, and resulted in bipartisan majorities of Congress passing and advancing unprecedented national security legislation to end US military support for the war in Yemen.
+Kate is also a skilled organizational manager — she has built multiple, successful NGO policy-advocacy programs in Washington.
+She also has led game-changing digital growth and legislative campaigns that have freed people from inhumane detention and resulted in bipartisan majorities of Congress passing and advancing unprecedented national security legislation to end US military support for the war in Yemen.

 Previously, Kate was the Policy Director at Win Without War, where she was at the forefront of the legislative strategy and grassroots organizing surrounding national security legislative fights in Congress.
-Prior to Win Without War, Kate served as Director of Policy and Advocacy at the Yemen Peace Project, where she established the organization's policy-advocacy program and sparked a national conversation about U.S. military support for the Saudi and Emirati-led intervention in Yemen.
-At Demand Progress, she crafted narratives to mobilize online activists for surveillance reform, and led the digital campaign that helped free government whistleblower Chelsea Manning during the Obama administration.
+Prior to Win Without War, Kate served as Director of Policy and Advocacy at the Yemen Peace Project, where she established the organization's policy-advocacy program.
+At Demand Progress, she crafted narratives to mobilize online activists for surveillance reform and led the digital campaign that helped free government whistleblower Chelsea Manning during the Obama administration.
 Kate entered foreign policy at the Project on Middle East Democracy, before moving on to lead U.S. policy-advocacy targeting the executive branch at a Bahraini diaspora-led human rights organization.
-There she successfully lobbied into law the first-ever contingency plan for the United States Military's Fifth Fleet in Bahrain.
 Prior to moving to Washington, Kate was an early staff member of Dropbox before joining the Charlie Crist for Governor campaign as its Deputy Research Director.